-Now we are talking about the really heavy lessons - perhaps you chose to study a book together or courses, New Testament Survey and How to Study the Bible and all those.
+Now we are talking about the really heavy courses, New Testament Survey and How to Study the Bible and all those.
 During the time you meet with your group (seminar) bi-weekly, five things must take place.
-These are the 5 purposes for having a seminar:
+These are the for having a seminar: